 Staff members who become aware of a breach of confidentiality in relation to a reportable conduct allegation must advise the Principal.

 7. Criminal offences

-In 2018 the Crimes Act was amended to adopt recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.
-The new offences are designed to prevent child abuse and to bring abuse that has already occurred to the attention of the Police.
+In 2018 the Crimes Act was amended to adopt recommendations of the Royal Commission into abuse and to bring abuse that has already occurred to the attention of the Police.